dend/dend/README.md

 - Eradication of poverty around the globe.
 - Improving access to education, mentorship, and job opportunities globally.
-- Leveraging modern technologies to solve issues related to epidemiology and virology.
+- Leveraging modern technologies to solve issues related to human health.
+-
 ## Comments

 Reach out [on Twitter](https://twitter.com/denniscode) if you have any thoughts or comments!